AbelG101/Capstone1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Concert Booking Website
+# Concert Conference Website

-> This is a capstone website project I made for a concert confrence website with only home page and about page.
+> This is a capstone website project I made for a concert conference website with only home page and about page.
 > [Checkout the live working demo](https://abelg101.github.io/Capstone1/)

 ## Built With